ap-rose/microbt-whatsminer/btminer/README.md

 # Default Configurations for WhatsMiner

-`btconfig` - This directory contains the default configuration files for various series of MicroBT's WhatsMiner devices, organized into subfolders for each series.
+`btminer` - This directory contains the default configuration files for various series of MicroBT's WhatsMiner devices, organized into subfolders for each series.

 ## Folder Structure